acouderc/toys/workerify/README.md

 # Workerify - Step 5

-We test a limit of Proxies in the step 5, and change the return type of workerify.
+We test a "limit" of Proxies in the step 5, and change the return type of workerify.

 ## Usage